by Texas Homesteader ~

 Now that our porch extension has been built of course I wanted to surround it with lovely landscaping.
 I was after a primarily edible landscape plan with lots of bee-friendly flowers too.

 I opted for lots of herbs that the bees loved such as oregano and thyme.
 I also planted other edibles here, as well as a few bee-friendly flowers.

-But all this new landscaping didn’t cost much, y’all.
+But all this new landscaping was almost free, y’all.
 Come see how we landscaped our new outdoor living area gorgeously on the cheap!

 But can we add a rainwater feature to our outdoor living space and keep it in the peaceful theme we love?

 Yep.
 RancherMan even added a Rainwater Catchment System using a third galvanized trough.
 That tied in nicely with the other galvanized metal features of our new outdoor living space.

-And we put fish in this trough to keep the mosquitoes at bay.
+And we added fish to this trough to keep the mosquitoes at bay.
 Just another finishing touch to keep in line with my eco-friendly drive while maintaining the look we wanted.